+Laboring alongside her husband, she helped start a new life for her family near the mining settlement of Denver.
+She and Simon established a cattle ranch near the stage road that led to Denver.
+They sold cattle and produce to the miners and new immigrants.
+In 1863, Adeline gave birth to her third child.
 In the spring of 1864, a historic flash flood ravaged Denver and the area of Adeline’s ranch.
 Many lives were lost, livestock drowned, and ranches were devastated.
-Already suffering from tubuculosis and then exposed to the flood, Simon became seriously ill and died weeks later.
+Already suffering from tuberculosis and then exposed to the flood, Simon became seriously ill and died weeks later.
 Adeline was left alone – a widow with three small children to raise, a destroyed ranch, and an uncertain future.

-However, needing full time help, she hired a former gold miner named Elliot Hornbek to work on the ranch.
+Adeline was only 31 years old but was a seasoned pioneer woman when her husband died.
+She was able to harness and ride horses and manage a cattle ranch.
+Demonstrating great courage, she decided to stay on her ranch and rebuild.
+Needing full time help, she hired a former gold miner named Elliot Hornbek to work on the ranch.
 In 1866, she married Elliot and her fourth child was born in 1870.
-Unfortunately, the marriage didn't last and he abandoned Adeline and the family a fews years later.
+Unfortunately, the marriage didn't last and he abandoned Adeline and her family a few years later.